 To that end, Ross said its operating margin was 14.9% in Q2 versus 14.4% a year earlier.
 Better prices drove stronger-than-expected sales.
-For companies like Gap Inc. (NYSE:GPSD), it was the low-end brands (in this case, Old Navy) driving sales.
+For companies like Gap Inc. (NYSE:GPSC), it was the low-end brands (in this case, Old Navy) driving sales.
 Gap CEO, Art Peck referred to Old Navy as “the fastest-growing apparel brand in the U.S. among major retailers.”

 Also-Rans In Trouble

 One area, sporting goods, made the point in clear fashion.
-Dick’s Sporting Goods (NYSE:DKSC) and Foot Locker Inc. (NYSE:FLC) saw shares slammed.
+Dick’s Sporting Goods (NYSE:DKSB) and Foot Locker Inc. (NYSE:FLC) saw shares slammed.
 Dick’s blamed lower-priced competition and Foot Locker laid blame on the absence of new styles.
 Dick’s may be more correct, given overall results.

 What’s Hot Despite Amazon

 For a variety of reasons, Amazon gets the blame for putting pressure on retailers, especially the bricks and mortar variety.
 Despite that pressure, a few retailers are surviving the “Amazon effect.”